sunesimonsen/7W17732/Readme.md

         </p>
     </div>

-Then we will append this structure just after the target textarea, and the replace the textarea in the structure with the target text area:
+Then we will append this structure just after the target text area, and the replace the text area in the structure with the target text area:

     component.insertAfter(textarea);
     component.find('textarea').replaceWith(textarea);

-This will move the target textarea into the structure.
+This will move the target text area into the structure.

 Now we need to update the indicator on keystrokes: